drewjs/house-stack/README.md

 ### Linting

-This project uses Biome for linting.
+This project uses Biome for linting and formatting.
 That is configured in `./biome.json`.

-### Formatting

-We use [Prettier](https://prettier.io/) for auto-formatting in this project.
-It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
-There's also a `pnpm run format` script you can run to format all files in the project.
+It's recommended to set up Biome for your editor as well.
+See docs [here](https://biomejs.dev/guides/integrate-in-editor/)